vu-rdm-tech/site_copy/getting-started/archiving.md

 The data manager can either approve the data package for archiving or suggest improvements.

-If the status of your data package changes you will receive a notification.
+If the status of your data package changes you will receive a notification in the portal.
+You can also choose to get notifications via email, see [this page](notification-settings.md).

 ## Managing archived data packages